travier/fedora-sysexts-exp/docs/index.md

 [Extension Images](https://uapi-group.org/specifications/specs/extension_image/)
 specification from the UAPI group.

+## Can sysexts replace package layering or container builds?

+Sysexts can only modify the content in `/usr` and they are enabled relatively "late" during the boot process, thus they come with some limitations.
+They can not be used to:
+- install another kernel
+- install kernel modules
+- make changes to the initrd
+- make changes to `/etc`
+- add udev rules

+If you need to do one of those, you should use package layering or do a container build.
+Otherwise, sysexts might be a good fit.

 ## Available sysexts

 You can find all the available sysexts in the list on the side of this page.